Delph1/IK100G-H2627H24-Java-Project/README.md

 ## Project Management System for an NGO

-A simple GUI that connects to a mockdatabase that was created using ChatGPT.
+A simple GUI that connects to a mock database that was created using ChatGPT.

 ![GUI screenshot](image.png "GUI")